 It is acknowledged that under some circumstances, physical intervention can be misapplied.
-Staff are reminded that part of their duty of care to children includes the requirement to report any such matters which cause them concern in relation to children management and welfare.
-Any such concerns should be raised with the Headteacher, or with the Chair of Governors, in order to allow concerns to be addressed and practice improved.
+Staff are reminded that part of their duty of care to children includes the requirement to report any such matters which cause them concern in relation to children's management and welfare.
+Any such concerns should be raised with the Head teacher, or with the Chair of Governors, in order to allow concerns to be addressed and practice improved.
 The following documents will be taken into consideration:

-- Child Protection and Safeguarding Policy (this may involve investigations by Police and/or Social Services) - Disciplinary Policy - Behaviour Policy - ESCC Exclusions Procedures.
+- Child Protection Procedure (this may involve investigations by Police and/or Social Services) - Staff Code of Conduct - School Behaviour Policy - Exclusions Procedure.
 In the case of violence or assault against a member of staff this may be considered.
 The member of staff will be kept informed of any action taken. - In the case of any action concerning a member of staff, he/she will be advised to seek advice from his/her professional association/union.